erickhun/blog/content/posts/google-photos-backup-to-anywhere.md

 Then you'll wannt to continuously upload your new photos and video continuously to Google Photos and your other backup location.
 I've found [Photosync[(https://www.photosync-app.com/home)] is a nice (paying app), that will allow you to backup file on your device to literally anywhere.
 It's unfortunately the only viable option that allow you to send your medias anywhere.
 I didn't find a better alternative today for iOS, so if you have any suggestion, I'm all hear.

-You are now set.
-If Google, or you decide to move out from Google Photos, or Google decide to lock you out, all you'll still have all your memories ready to go!
+You are now all set.
+If Google decide to lock you out, or you want use an other photo backup service, you'll have all your memories ready to go with you!